ilsundal/ncollections/README.md

 ## Stack

 A Stack is an ordered collection where you can pop and push elements in Last-In First-Out (LIFO) order.
-It is backed by a LinkedList and thus the associated methods are all fast.
+It is backed by a [LinkedList](#LinkedList) and thus its methods are all fast.

 To instantiate a Stack: